sina-ehsani/csc585rep-fusionnet/README.md

 # FusionNet for Natural Language Inference

 This is an example for applying FusionNet to natural language inference task.
-For more details on FusionNet, please refer to their paper:
+For more details on FusionNet, please refer to Huang et al. paper:
 [FusionNet: Fusing via Fully-Aware Attention with Application to Machine Comprehension](https://arxiv.org/abs/1711.07341)

 Requirements